mrDIMAS/SmartPool/readme.md

 The MIT License

-Copyright (c) 2017 Stepanov Dmitriy
+Copyright (c) 2017-2018 Stepanov Dmitriy a.k.a mr.DIMAS a.k.a v1al

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal